Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 8

-After the university council of a national university has approved the university’s applying to set up a key research institute, the national university shall submit the following materials and documentary evidence to the competent authority which will convene a meeting of the innovation steering committee to deliberate over:
+After the university council of a national university has approved the university’s application for setting up a key research institute, the national university shall submit the following materials and documentary evidence to the competent authority to convene a meeting of the innovation steering committee to deliberate over:

-The by-laws of the key research institute and the details of the staffing complement it will have referred to Subparagraph 3 of the preceding paragraph shall be reported to the competent authority after a key research institute has been set up and implemented after the competent authority gives approval.
+The by-laws of the key research institute and the staffing headcount tables of the institute referred to in Subparagraph 3 of the preceding paragraph shall be reported to the competent authority after a key research institute has been set up and implemented after the competent authority gives approval.

 Article 9